speedyk-005/chunklet-py/README.md

 ## Troubleshooting & Reference

-*   [**Exceptions and Warnings:**](https://github.com/speedyk-005/chunklet-py/blob/main/docs/exceptions-and-warnings.md) Understand the various errors and warnings Chunklet might throw your way, and how to deal with them.
+[**Exceptions and Warnings:**](https://github.com/speedyk-005/chunklet-py/blob/main/docs/exceptions-and-warnings.md) Understand the various errors and warnings Chunklet might throw your way, and how to deal with them.

-## Changelog
+## 🗺️ Roadmap

-See the [Changelog](https://github.com/speedyk-005/chunklet-py/blob/main/CHANGELOG.md) for a history of changes.

----

-## 🧪 Planned Features

-- [x] CLI interface with --file, --mode, --overlap-percent, etc.
-- [x] Documents chunking with metadata.
-- [ ] Code chunking based on interest point.
+- [ ] **Code Chunking:** Intelligent chunking of code based on points of interest (e.g., functions, classes).
+- [ ] **Memory Optimization:** Further improvements in memory handling for very large files.

+### Changelog

+For a detailed history of changes, please see the [Changelog](https://github.com/speedyk-005/chunklet-py/blob/main/CHANGELOG.md).

 ---

 ## 💡Projects that inspired me